Richard Cadette

 Richard Raymond Cadette (born 21 March 1965) is an English former professional footballer who played as a forward, most notably for Falkirk, Brentford and Southend United.
 After his retirement he moved into management with Tooting & Mitcham United.

 Playing career

 Early years

 Born in Hammersmith, Cadette began his career in non-League football with Isthmian League First Division club Wembley, before securing a move to the Football League with Third Division club Orient in August 1984.
-He made 28 appearances and scored five goals in a disastrous 1984–85 season for the Os, which saw the club relegated to the Fourth Division.
+He made 27 appearances and scored six goals in a disastrous 1984–85 season for the Os, which saw the club relegated to the Fourth Division.
 He departed Brisbane Road after the season.

 Southend United

 Cadette signed for Fourth Division club Southend United in a £4,000 deal in August 1985.
 He had an emphatic start to his career at Roots Hall, scoring four goals in a 5–1 rout of former club Orient on his full league debut for the club.
 He scored 56 goals in 104 appearances over the course of two seasons and celebrated promotion to the Third Division with a third-place finish at the end of the 1986–87 season.
 Cadette twice named in the PFA Fourth Division Team of the Year while with the Shrimpers and was also voted the club's 1985–86 Player of the Year.
 He left the club after the season.